mohammadfaizansaleem/Employee-Attrition-Dashboard/README.md

 Project lessons:
 Identified key factors of attribution
 ◾ In terms of the education field, most attribution was from Life Science followed by Medical and Marketing.
-◾ The top 4 job roles in terms of attrition are Laboratory Technician, Sales Executive, Research Scientist, Sales Representative, and Human Resources.
+◾ The top 4 job roles in terms of attrition are Laboratory Technician, Sales Executive, Research Scientist, Sales Representative.
 ◾ Most of the employees left the organization after their first year.
 ◾ The people that left the organization had compensation of less than 5000.
 ◾ Employees of the age bracket 26-35 Yrs are the ones that left the organization.